Research output per year

 PhD (Wales) in economics

 Molly Scott Cato is Professor of Green Economics in the Business School.
-She is a green economist who is also well-known in the field of co-operative studies.
+She is a green economist who is also well-known in the field of co-operative studies and researchers sustainable finance.
 She was a Green MEP for South West England and Gibraltar from May 2014 until January 2020.
 She has since rejoined Roehampton University on a fractional contract.

 Molly's first area of work is into the green economy, addressing the question of how we might design and organise an economy that fits comfortably within planetary limits and achieves social justice.
 To this end she undertakes a critique of the monocultural global economy and proposes instead a system of self-reliant local economies, within the over-arching framework of a bioregional approach to provisioning.